macloo/python-beginners/week01/README.md

 ## Chapter review: chapters 1 and 2

+These are the takeaways from the first two chapters.

 ### Chapter 1

 1. Use the interactive Python shell to enter basic math expressions and get results (math operators)